Greg Biffle: Cup Series

 Biffle returned to the series in 2022, driving the No. 44 for NY Racing Team at the Daytona 500 and the remainder of the team's races that year as well.

-Biffle was originally rumored to drive the No. 44 for NY Racing Team in the Daytona 500 in 2024, although he announced that he would not be in the car due to "unfulfilled contract obligations" from 2022, and would not drive any races for the team until said obligations are fulfilled, and was replaced by J. J. Yeley, despite his name still displayed on the car and firesuit.
+He was originally rumored to drive the No. 44 for NY Racing Team in the Daytona 500 in 2024, although he announced that he would not be in the car due to "unfulfilled contract obligations" from 2022, and would not drive any races for the team until said obligations are fulfilled, and was replaced by J. J. Yeley, despite his name still displayed on the car and firesuit.